-- misuse of customs authority
+- Misuse of the customs’ authority

-- human access before scanning
+- Human access before scanning

 Interview with James Martin

 James also discussed the future trend of the drug issue.
 A British researcher David Nutt demonstrated that alcohol is more harmful than most illicit drugs.
-So, if alcohol is more harmful, why alcohol is legal while drugs are still banned?
+So, if alcohol is more harmful, why is alcohol legal while illicit drugs are still banned?
 It might be a huge potential trend of decriminalising drugs in the future as there have been several countries have legalised certain types of drugs.